-The Public Agencies Governance Framework (0.3 MB) requires all agencies have clearly articulated roles and responsibilities.
+The Alberta Public Agencies Governance Act (APAGA) requires all agencies have clearly articulated roles and responsibilities.
 This will occur through formalized mandate and roles documents that describe:

 - the mandate of the public agency